Georg Gänswein: Curial reform

 In April 2015, Gänswein said: “I personally can see no significant reason which would necessitate a reform of the Curia at the moment.
 One or two changes have been made but that is part of the normal run of things.
 To speak of ‘Curial reform’ is, if I may say so, somewhat of an exaggeration.”
 Asked whether the Vatican and the church in general are polarised at the moment, he said "There is no polarisation as far as I can see and I haven’t experienced any.
 Certain measures here and there have been criticised and if the criticism is justified, that can surely benefit the general climate."

 In 2017, asked about the dismissal of Cardinal Gerhard Müller from his post as prefect of the Congregation for the Doctrine of the Faith, Gänswein said: "I don't want to comment on a papal staff decision.
 But when I heard about it I was really most upset.
 He is, after all, a close personal friend."

 Doctor of the Church

 In January 2023, Cardinal Angelo Bagnasco proposed that Pope Benedict XVI be declared a doctor of the Church "as soon as possible", in view of his theological intelligence and contribution to the formation of current doctrine of the Catholic Church, such as the new catechism.
 In January 2024, Archbishop Gänswein also spoke in favor of the pontiff's canonization and his elevation to the status of doctor of the church.

+In January 2026, Gänswein revealed that he now prays to Benedict XVI rather than for him, seeking the late pope's intercession.
+"I notice that I do not pray so much for him, but to him, asking for his help," he said at an event in Vilnius, Lithuania.
+He also expressed hope that a beatification cause for Benedict would open soon.

+Views on Relativism

+In October 2025, Gänswein delivered the keynote address at a conference in Šiluva, Lithuania, dedicated to the principles of the Šiluva Declaration, echoing his late mentor's famous warning against what Benedict XVI had called the "dictatorship of relativism."
+Drawing on Ratzinger's philosophy, which he described as a "constant theme" in the late pope's work, Gänswein argued that when faith or reason is diminished, it leads to "pathologies and the disintegration of the human person."
+He characterized relativism as "an expression of weak and narrow-minded thinking," rooted in both a false pride in denying that humans can know the truth and a false humility in refusing to accept it.
+He further described relativism as "a creeping poison" of modernity that, amplified by social media, blinds people to truth and their ultimate purpose.